dtgoitia/connect-z/readme.md

 The board stores its value in lists because it's more efficient to mutate elements in the lists than copying the whole board by iterating over it and update a single value in the process.

+Store board by columns instead of by rows:
+  - it is easier to find the first free row in a column, if any
+  - no special benefit if I store by rows

+Instead of searching the whole board in each move:

+  1. Ensure to check if there is any winning/loosing game after each move.

+  2. Only check the segments of the rows, columns and diagonals which might be now -after the last move- potential candidates to contain a winning line.

+     These segments are included in the rows, columns and diagonals that cross the cell where the last move was done.
+The length of the segments is limited by the cells that -being N the number of cells in the line that wins the game- are N cells away from the cell where the last move was done.
+The segments cannot stretch beyond the board limits.